twl8n/esp32-streaming-cam-ota/README.md

 ---

-It doesn't make sense in my usecase for the ESP32 to be an AP (wifi access point).
+It doesn't make sense in my use case for the ESP32 to be an AP (wifi access point).
 But if you want to run as AP, or maybe websockets over AP:

 https://github.com/Links2004/arduinoWebSockets/blob/master/examples/esp32/WebSocketServer/WebSocketServer.ino